MonicaDixit/Shortly/README.md

 4. Hit the link provided, you will be redirected to the actual long url
 5. Enter the same long url in the input box the second time, shortly will return the same short link as created in step 3 above
-6. If you enter a url that does not exist, you will be navigated to the home page , shortly knows you made a mistake the first time and shortly beleievs that everyone deserves a second chance :)) !
+6. If you enter a url that does not exist, you will be navigated to the home page , shortly knows you made a mistake the first time and shortly believes that everyone deserves a second chance :)) !